Edward William Hatcher

 Lance Corporal Edward William Hatcher, of 1/9th (County of London ) Battalion (Queen Victoria’s Rifles), Regimental Number 3442, was killed in action, aged 29, in the Gommecourt Wood diversionary attack on 1st July 1916, the opening day of the Battle of the Somme, and is commemorated on the Thiepval Memorial in France (Pier and Face 9C).

 Edward was born on 8th May 1887 to Edward and Emily (née Merifield) Hatcher at Portsea, Hampshire.
 Edward senior and Emily were both originally from Dorset.
 By the time of the 1891 census the family was living at 72, Stamford Street in Portsea.
 Edward senior (48) was working as a joiner.
 With him were his wife Emily Augusta (40), his eldest daughter Emily Ada (19), Arthur (17), a joiner like his father, Ellen (12) who was still at school and the youngest child Edward William (3).
 By the time the next census was recorded in 1901 the two oldest children were not with the family.
 No census records for the eldest daughter Emily have been found until she turns up again in 1911.
 Arthur was working as a joiner in the shipyard and living with his wife Emma and their 5 month old daughter Doris, in Portsmouth.
 Ellen was still living in the family home and was self-employed as a dressmaker.
 Edward, at 13, we may assume was still at school although nothing is mentioned in the census.
 Between 1899 and 1901 Edward attended the Southern Grammar School in Portsmouth.
+From there he became a pupil teacher at Fratton Street Church School in Portsmouth.
+In preparation for entry to a training college, William took courses and examinations in mathematics, physiography and drawing.
+He took the Examination for Admission in 1905, and the Archbishops’ Examination for entry, achieving a second class pass in both.

 By the next census ten years later, Edward had started his teaching career and the family had moved away from Portsea and was living at 53, Wiltshire Road, Thornton Heath, Surrey.
 Edward’s mother was now calling herself by her middle name, Augusta.
 The 1911 census had an additional question for the wife in the family, of the number of children she had given birth to and how many were still living.
 She had 5 children in all but only 4 were still living.
 A fifth child has not featured on any of the census returns so in all likelihood died under the age of ten , and as there is a gap of nine years between the births of Ellen and Edward it is possible it was in that period.
 Edward was the only one of their offspring still living with them, but they had a boarder, William Siddorn (25).